What is Healthy Schools, Healthy People, It’s a SNAP!?

 We encourage you to use our hand hygiene materials anytime.
 However, if you are interested in applying for national recognition you should be aware

-that the deadline to submit your entry is December 1.
-Our national award
+that the deadline to submit your entry is January 31.
+The national award recipient school will receive an all-expense

 How much does the program cost?